leereilly/csi/README.md

    </tr>
 </table>

 The larger the coode, the more specific the industry.
-Here's an NAICS example:
+Here's a NAICS example:

 <table>
   <tr>